dottylogs/dottylogs/README.md

 Warning
 =======

-This project is only at proof of conc
+This project is only at proof of concept stage.
+Please feel free to run it, but it will lose your data every time.

 Features
 ========